Carrooi/Node-Simq/README.md

 * .eco ([eco](https://npmjs.org/package/eco), [documentation](https://github.com/sstephenson/eco/blob/master/README.md))

 Unfortenatelly typescript is really slow for processing by SimQ.
-This is because of typescript does not provide any public API for other programmers, so there is just some slow workaround.
+This is because typescript does not provide any public API for other programmers, so there is just some slow workaround.
 This is really good point to use cache (see below).

 ## Installing